Healthy Negotiation 101: How to Get What You Want

 If the other party appears to be standing strong with their position and simply will not budge, be prepared to walk away from the table.
 You can always pick negotiations back up at a later date.
 Knowing your deal-breakers in advance can help you feel confident in making the decision to pause or walk away.

-An important part of any strategy is to plan alternatives.
-In the case that you cannot come to an agreement, having a set of alternatives or a back-up plan can help to keep the ball rolling.
-It can also help to ensure that both parties do not walk away empty handed.
+In the case that you cannot come to an agreement, having a set of alternatives or a backup plan can help to keep the ball rolling.
+It can also help to ensure that both parties do not walk away empty-handed.

-Self-Awareness
+4. Self-Awareness

 Knowing when to stop talking and listen to the other party is key to a successful negotiation.
-Even after the other party has agreed to your terms, continuing to talk and drive down your point can often come across as aggressive, negative or even lead to the other party walking away.
+Even after the other party has agreed to your terms, continuing to talk and drive down your point can often come across as aggressive, negative, or even lead to the other party walking away.

-Constructive negotiation is equally about talking as it is listening.
+Constructive negotiation is equally about talking as it is about listening.
 You should always provide the other party with equal opportunity to state their case and communicate their needs and wants.

-Respect
+5. Respect

 Keep your negotiation constructive by maintaining a respectful atmosphere.
 If the other party objects, don’t get defensive.
 Instead, ask for clarification and get specifics.